The DeFi Experience in Ledger Live

 Your Private Keys Aren’t Always Safe

-This is something we’ve discussed often but it’s worth highlighting again.
-Hot wallets that are designed to interact with DeFi protocols offer a convenient way to transact – but the downside is that they basically store your private keys within a system that’s connected to the internet, leaving you vulnerable to hacks and malware that target your private keys.
+For example, Hot wallets are great for interacting with DeFi protocols and other blockchain platforms.
+They offer a convenient way to transac, but the downside is that these wallets store your private keys on your host device, like your phone or laptop.
+Since those devices often connect to the internet, using a hot wallet could leave you vulnerable to hacks and malware that target your private keys.

 Hardware wallets effectively address this issue by storing them offline at all times.
-But there’s a trade-off too: while bespoke hot wallets are designed to interact seamlessly with dApps and DeFi, their hardware counterparts are not always able to work with your favourite platforms so seamlessly – DeFi protocols are developing at a pace, and security infrastructure hasn’t always kept up.
+But there’s a trade-off too: while bespoke hot wallets are designed to interact seamlessly with dApps and DeFi, their hardware counterparts are not always able to work with your favorite platforms so seamlessly.
+DeFi protocols are developing at a pace, and security infrastructure hasn’t always kept up.

-So, to use your hardware wallet funds on a DeFi protocol, you need to connect it with a middleware that is compatible with the protocol, which again brings its set of hot wallet vulnerabilities into the equation.
+So, to use your hardware wallet funds on a DeFi protocol, you need to connect it with a middleware that is compatible with the protocol.
+However, that brings up the next biggest DeFi risk: Blind signing.

 You Can’t Read What You Sign